 In the time since, Dave has continued developing several audio-visual entrainment (AVE), cranio-electro stimulation (CES), transcranial DC Stimulation (tDCS), and biofeedback devices, with each new development responding to technology changes and market demands.
 Dave still designs new products related to personal growth and well-being.

 Dave served for many years as the chair of the Computer Engineering Advisory Council for the NAIT.
-He's also a member of ASET, ISNR, and AAPB.
+He's also a member of ASET and ISNR.

-Dave travels throughout North America and around the world lecturing to dentists, chiropractors, medical groups, biofeedback and neurofeedback professionals, teachers, and the general public at various conferences about the using these technologies as an alternative method to improved health, accelerated learning, and peace of mind.
+Dave has travelled throughout North America and around the world lecturing to dentists, chiropractors, medical groups, biofeedback and neurofeedback professionals, teachers, and the general public at various conferences about using these technologies as an alternative approach to improved health, accelerated learning, and peace of mind.